FAQ

 Troubleshooting

 The domain is verified and queued.
 The first check usually completes within a few minutes.
-If it's been much longer than that, try the manual refresh on the domain page or contact support.
+If it's been much longer than that, contact support.
+(API users on any plan can also trigger an immediate re-check with POST /api/v1/domains/:id/check.)

 Why is the chain showing as invalid when my browser is happy?